 Real-time, video-based telehealth has been proven to work seamlessly because the systems are not bound by geographical location.
 This way, physicians can organize their work schedules a lot better and provide care without delays.

-Telehealth – a viable aid for patients with reduced mobility
+Telehealth – a viable aid for patient care with reduced mobility

 On-demand specialty care at home